Rayan-Cesar/My-OTS-Lua/README.md

-# TG-Lua
+# OTS-Lua
-Some Lua Scripts for my TG server.
+Some Lua Scripts for my OT server.